deadmau915/react-course/README.md

 8. Class 10: Completing and deleting TODOs
     * Creating the functionality to delete and complete TODOs

-9. Class 11: Icons, libraries ands SVGs
+9. Class 11, 12: Icons, libraries ands SVGs
     * Use of icons, svgs and libraries
+    * Setting the functionalities delete and complete to the icons

 10. Class : ...
     * ...